nl3769/caroSegDeep/README.md

 # Evaluation

-Potential outliers for far wall detection are detected and saved in:
+Potential outliers for _FW_ detection are detected and saved in:
 _**EXAMPLE/RESULTS/INFERENCE/EVALUATION/FW_OUTLIERS**_

 Two possibilities are offered to you:
-1. you consider those outliers for _IMC_ segmentation;
+1. you consider these outliers for _IMC_ segmentation;
-2. you remove these outliers from the folder containing the segmentations, the graphical interface will be called up for patients for whom the distal wall is not detected.
+2. you remove these outliers from the folder containing the segmentation, then the graphical interface will be called up for patients for whom the _FW_ is not detected.

 For _IMC_ segmentation, two metrics are computed: